-Also notice the list of “top searches” beneath the search field.
-If any of your services match these keywords, make sure your Gumtree ad includes the relevant term, for example “afro hairdresser”, or, “free haircut”.
+Also, notice the list of “top searches” beneath the search field.
+If any of your services match these keywords, make sure your Gumtree ad includes the relevant term, for example, “afro hairdresser”, or, “free haircut”.

 To work out exactly what tags and search terms to list your salon under, try and find your own salon via Google/Gumtree etc; you’ll get a great first-hand experience of the kinds of search terms your clients might be using.
-Once you know what search terms and tags to use, you can set about optimising your content to hit those tags.
+Once you know what search terms and tags to use, you can set about optimizing your content to hit those tags.

 Pay per click (PPC) advertising

 You can pay Google to display your site when certain search terms are used.
-You only pay when your ad is clicked on, so this can be a great way to invest in marketing on a results-first basis.
+You only pay when your ad is clicked on, so this can be a great way to invest in hair salon marketing on a results-first basis.

-Before creating a PPC ad, make sure you know what key words will work for you.
+Before creating a PPC ad, make sure you know what keywords will work for you.

 You need to get a balance between terms that are unique to your salon and terms that users are actually going to be searching for.